Ricahrd-Li/BackTCP-Protocal/README.md

 # Content

-Implementation of testChannal, sender and recevier \
+Implementation of testChannal, sender and recevier.
+There are two re-transmission methods: go-back-N and selecion, you can find the code at `sender.py` , `sender_SR.py`, respectively.
-the send mode is go back n.

 # How to use